chelseako/marketing_campaign/README.md

 ## Results

-Using profit as the main evaluator, the **Random Classifier** and the **Logistic Regression Classifier** were chosen as the two best models.
+Using profit as the main evaluator, the **Random Forest Classifier** and the **Logistic Regression Classifier** were chosen as the two best models.
 These two models were evaluated on the set aside test data.
-Results indicate the **RandomForest Classifier** produced the best overall metrics, including the highest profit score.
+Results indicate the **Random Forest Classifier** produced the best overall metrics, including the highest profit score.